 Though brief, I hope you have enjoyed my quick rundown of the new Royal Enfield Meteor.
 Let us know what you think of this all-new model in the comments below!

-And don’t forget, if you are thinking of treating yourself to one of these beauties make sure you’ve got the right insurance to go with it.
-Lexham’s specialist insurance scheme offers great rates on new motorcycles and scooters – and don’t forget to go direct to get the best deal!
+And don’t forget, if you are thinking of treating yourself to one of these beauties make sure to get a motorcycle insurance quote direct with Lexham!